chris-bc/wendigo/README.md

   * Device list display for stations includes a new menu option ```N networks``` (where N is a number).
   * Select this to view a list of the SSIDs the station has sent probe requests for.
   * New menu option to view all probed networks, including a count of devices searching for each SSID.
+    * From this view, selecting an SSID will display all stations that probed for that SSID.
 * Navigate from a WiFi Station to its AP by selecting the AP menu option and pushing ```OK```.
   * This is a new Device List display, but displaying only the AP
   * You can select and view attributes in the same way as the device list